| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 | Day 2 | 0.0 | 0.00 |

 Weather mode automatically fetches solar irradiance forecasts using your GPS coordinates and calculates expected solar panel output.
-GPS coordinates are obtained automatically from your NMEA2000 network, or can be entered manually if no GPS compass is connected.
+GPS coordinates are obtained automatically — first from your NMEA2000 network (boat GPS), and if that goes silent, from your phone's location (when the app has location permission).
+You can also type coordinates manually below; a manual entry is a sticky override that takes priority over both the boat and phone GPS until you press "Use automatic GPS" to return to automatic sourcing.
 When high solar conditions are predicted for two of the next three days, alternator charging is paused.
 Solar panel wattage and performance ratio settings allow accurate prediction of future solar energy production.
 GPS coordinates are required for weather forecasts to work.
 If the "Update Weather Now" button fails and forecasts are not updated, check the Console tab for troubleshooting information (missing GPS, weak WiFi, etc.).
 This feature reduces fuel consumption and system wear when Mother Nature is planning to help.

 Test Parameters